I love books and I love Christmas. So this Paper Christmas Tree from an old book is a kind of a “duh”-project for me, right?

 If you like this video, I’d be absolutely thrilled if you give it a THUMBS UP and SUBSCRIBE to my channel for more crafty videos to come.

-PS: I think you might like this other Christmas tree craft, too:
+PS: I think you might like this other seasonal crafts, too:

 A Very Sparkly Craft Blog Hop